Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 ### IP allowlisting

-Tessera IP allowlisting (whitelisting) restricts connections similar to `permissioned-nodes.json` in GoQuorum.
+Tessera IP allowlisting (whitelisting) restricts connections in a way similar to using `permissioned-nodes.json` in GoQuorum.

 If [allowlisting is configured](https://docs.tessera.consensys.net/en/stable/HowTo/Configure/Peer-discovery/), only IP addresses/hostnames in your Tessera peer list can connect to you.